Brixia Model 35

-The Brixia Model 35 was an small-sized, rapid-firing Italian light mortar of World War II.
+The Mortaio d'assalto Brixia Mod.
+35 or Mortaio da 45 Mod.
+35 was a small-sized, rapid-firing Italian light mortar of World War II.
 The Brixia Modello 35 provided light supporting fire to infantry companies.
 It was issued at battalion level, with each battalion containing nine mortars divided between each infantry company.
 It had a reasonable rate of fire, but lacked power due to its small round.
 It was widely used, and saw action on every major Italian front.